UK leader sacked party chairman over tax bill charges - ExBulletin

 Zahawi admitted to the tax dispute, but claimed his mistake was careless and unintentional.

-Zahawi led the UK Treasury from July to September 2022, the last month of Boris Johnson’s tenure as Prime Minister, and was appointed Conservative Party Chairman when Sunak took office in October.
+Zahawi led the UK Treasury from July to September 2022, the last month of Prime Minister Boris Johnson’s term, and was appointed Conservative Party Chairman when Sunak took office in October.

 Sunak has vowed to restore order and integrity to government after three years of turmoil under Liz Truss, who resigned weeks after her predecessor, Johnson, who was crushed by an ethics scandal, and her policies shook the British economy.

-Last week he asked government standards adviser Laurie Magnus to look into Zahawi’s tax problems and said he would wait for the outcome before acting.
+Last week, he asked Laurie Magnus, the government’s standards adviser, to investigate Zahawi’s tax affairs and said he would wait for the outcome before taking action.

-Magnus, in a report released Sunday, found that Zahawi did not show sufficient respect for the demands of being an honest, open and exemplary leader through his conduct in public life.
+In a report released Sunday, Magnus found that Zahawi did not show sufficient respect for the demands of being an honest, open and exemplary leader through his actions in public life.

 The UK tax office HMRC’s investigation into Zahawi centered on the sale of around £27 million ($33.4 million) of shares in YouGov, a polling company he co-founded.
 An investigation was launched in April 2021, but when Zahawi was appointed finance minister a year later, he did not declare it.